-After QMEP approval, the me asure is considered by PQA's membership for an endorsement vote.
-By the time a measure is approved by the QMEP to move forward for endorsement consideration, it has gone through PQA's consensus-based development process and is found to meet PQA's measure criteria.
+After QMEP approval, the measure concept is considered by PQA's membership for an endorsement vote.
+By the time a measure concept is approved by the QMEP to move forward for endorsement consideration, it has gone through PQA's consensus-based development process and is found to meet PQA's measure criteria.
 The measure endorsement process consists of the following activities:

-- 1. Comment Period and Member Webinar - 2.
-Membership Vote
+- 1. Comment Period

+- 2. All-Member Webinar

+- 3. Membership Vote